COMSOC-Community/comsoc-website/README.md

 ### Modify/Add a Past Event of the COMSOC Video Seminar

-Past events of the COMSOC video seminar are described in the file `docs/_data/videoseminar.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/videoseminar.yml).
+Past sessions of the COMSOC video seminar are described in the file `docs/_data/videoseminar.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/videoseminar.yml).

 The YAML format is as follows: